Taller buildings coming: Seattle council approves upzone in downtown, South Lake Union

 The Seattle City Council voted Monday to approve an upzone of downtown, South Lake Union and part of the Chinatown International District.
-It triggers requirements for developers to help create affordable housing.
-The requirements are lower than those in other neighborhoods.

 The Seattle City Council voted 9-0 Monday to approve an upzone of downtown and South Lake Union.